DaAlbrecht/thesis-TEKO/content/Implementation.typ

 the trait gets automatically implemented for the struct.

 The important part is that as stated earlier, a handler returns something that can be turned into a `Response`.
-We can use this fact and instead of returning a concrete type like `String` or `&str` we can tell the compiler that the handler returns something that implements the `IntoResponse` trait. with the following line:
+We can use this fact and, instead of returning a concrete type like `String` or `&str` we can tell the compiler that the handler returns something that implements the `IntoResponse` trait with the following line:

 #sourcecode(numbering: none)[```rust
 async fn print_user() -> impl IntoResponse
 ```]

 But how does our own custom type `User` implement the `IntoResponse` trait?
 The
-answer and beautiful part of axum is that we do not.
+answer and beautiful part of axum is that it does  not.
 Instead axum uses macros#footnote("https://doc.rust-lang.org/book/ch19-06-macros.html")
 to automatically implement the `IntoResponse` trait for tuples of different
 sizes.